 Victor holds a Bachelor of Arts in Psychology and Māori Studies from Canterbury University, a Master of Arts in Chaos, Complexity and Creativity from the University of Western Sydney, and a Doctorate in Systems Theory from the University of the Sunshine Coast.
 He also holds a Diploma in Social and Community Work from Otago University.

-Seth holds a Bachelor of Arts (Honours) in Psychology from the University of Massey and is currently undergoing a Master thesis in psychology, also at Massey, that focuses on effective interventions with youth.
+Seth holds a Bachelor of Arts (Honours) in Psychology from the University of Massey.
 He is a member of the Psychotherapists Board of Aotearoa New Zealand and the New Zealand Association of Psychotherapists/National Collective of Māori Psychotherapy Practitioners.
+He is an ACC accredited psychotherapist.

 Michiel van Boekhout